 Drugs and Personal Care Products Polluting Water (cont.)

-Studies have shown that pharmaceuticals are present in some of our nation's waterbodies.
-Further research suggests that there may be some ecological harm when certain drugs are present.
-To date, no evidence has been found of human health effects from PPCPs in the environment.
+Studies have shown that pharmaceuticals are present in our nation's waterbodies.
+Further research suggests that certain drugs may cause ecological harm.
+More research is needed to determine the extent of ecological harm and any role it may have in potential human health effects.
+To date, scientists have found no evidence of adverse human health effects from PPCPs in the environment.

 Reasons for concern:

 Large quantities of PPCPs can enter the environment after use by individuals or domestic animals.